poseidon-framework/poseidon-framework.github.io/genotype_data.md

 ## File formats

-Genotype data in `.janno` files can be stored in either of two (multi)file formats: PLINK (binary) and EIGENSTRAT.
+Genotype data in Poseidon packages can be stored in either of two (multi)file formats: PLINK (binary) and EIGENSTRAT.

 |   | PLINK (binary) | EIGENSTRAT |
 |---|---|---|